arshavardhan17/SAMYAK2024/README.md

-﻿## A website for surabhi Technical fest Samyak-2025
+﻿## A website for Technical fest Samyak-2025